plerk/Alien-MSYS2/README.md

 # DESCRIPTION

+**Please note** that this module is somewhat experimental.
+I do not intend on intentionally making breaking changes, but because of the maturity of this module it may be unavoidable.
+If you need something more battle tested you should try [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) instead.

-This [Alien](https://metacpan.org/pod/Alien) module provides the [https://msys2.github.io/|MSYS2](https://msys2.github.io/|MSYS2) tools, wich are useful for building many open source packages on the Microsoft Windows platform.
+This [Alien](https://metacpan.org/pod/Alien) module provides the [https://msys2.github.io/|MSYS2](https://msys2.github.io/|MSYS2) tools, which are useful for building many open source packages on the Microsoft Windows platform.
 When this module is installed, it will generally look for an existing `MSYS2` install, if it is available, and if not it will attempt to download it from the internet and install it to a share directory so that it can be used by other Perl modules.

-Here is how the detction logic works:
+Here is how the detection logic works:

 - check for user override for download